claudiovallejo/materiales-vallejo-history/README.md

 # Materiales Vallejo — Website

+You can view v2.0 of the site [here](http://materialesvallejo.com/).

 ## Introduction
 Materiales Vallejo is a small business in [Matamoros, Tamaulipas](https://www.google.com.mx/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=matamoros%2C%20tamaulipas) that sells construction materials.
-You can view v2.0 of the site [here](http://materialesvallejo.com/).

 Materiales Vallejo was looking for a basic website to display
   + the products they sell
   + services they offer
-  + and contact information
+  + contact information
+  + a snippet of who the company is

 This is the first web project I designed and developed from scratch.
 Before this project I had basic experience building websites with Webflow, Squarespace and Adobe Muse.
-I've learned a lot about web design and development through this project.
-I've been responsible for everything about this website: photography, image editing, content, icon design, visual design, and front-end development.
+I've been responsible for everything about this website: photography, image editing, content, icon design, visual design, and front-end development, and every bug you encounter :).
 It's a very small site, but it's been challenging and fun nonetheless.
-As of today I've designed and built two versions of the site and am currently working on building the third version.
+As of today I've designed and built two versions of the site and am currently working on building v3.0.
 Here are several reasons why I think v3.0 is necessary —
   + __Single-page Experience:__ The main point of the website is to display product, service, and contact information.
-Condensing the experience into a single page will create a unified, continuous experience for the user and will reduce the time it takes for them to find the information they are looking for.
+Condensing the site into a single page will create a unified, continuous experience for the user and will reduce the time it takes for them to find the information they are looking for.
-  + __Product Gallery:__ v2.0's interactive product gallery is not optimized for IE browsers (due to incompatibility with `.addEventListener`) and it doesn't offer a continuous experience.
-The user has to click through each category individually to navigate the business's catalogue. v3.0 will provide a fluid product navigation by providing an interactive, responsive, continuous swimlane that will increase the rate at which users can navigate through products.
+  + __Product Gallery:__ v2.0's interactive product gallery is not optimized for IE browsers and it doesn't have continous navigation.
+The user has to click through each category individually to navigate the product catalogue. v3.0 will have a redesigned product experience and it will have two interactive, responsive, continuous swimlanes to make product navigation continuous and faster.
-  + __Asset Optimization:__ v3.0 will deliver minified, gzipped assets and optimized images to minimize loading time.
+  + __Asset Optimization:__ v2.0's assets weren't optimized or minified (wasn't aware of such a thing existed.) v3.0 will deliver minified, gzipped assets and optimized images to minimize loading time and the optimization will be automated with Gulp.js
-  + __CSS Optimization:__ v3.0 will be developed with [Tachyons](http://tachyons.io/), a CSS library of responsive, reusable classes.
-Even though I don't have to worry about scalability for this website, I do want to ensure the site is built with the least amount of CSS as possible to optimize loading time.
+  + __CSS Optimization:__ For v2.0 I did my best to manage my CSS classes, my classes were sometimes overly specific, which mean CSS styles weren't as reusable as possible.
+For v3.0 I will design with [Tachyons](http://tachyons.io/), a CSS library of modular, responsive classes.
+I'll be using Tachyons to minimize the amount of CSS I write and maximize the reusability of my CSS classes.
-  + __Faster Development:__ For v1.0 and v2.0 I built the site without any framework.
-For this site I'd like to use [Middleman](https://middlemanapp.com/), a static site generator.
+  + __Faster Development:__ For v1.0 and v2.0 I built the site without any framework. v3.0 will be built with [Middleman](https://middlemanapp.com/), a Ruby static site generator.
 One of the things I love about Middleman is how I can use `.json` files to create and structure data models.
-I have access to those data models on my HTML templates and I can easily automate the creation of project cards with a series of loops and if statements.
+What's so great about data models is that I create dynamic HTML/CSS layouts and structures based on the content.
-  + __Practice:__ Besides building a faster experience (technically and structurally) I want to build v3.0 because I want to learn more about how I can improve my previous work to create better work in other future projects.
+  + __Practice:__ Other than building a faster experience (technically and structurally) I want to build v3.0 because I want to learn more about how I can improve my previous work to create better work in future projects.

 ## Version History